-If you are trying to get pregnant, you should get a copy of the Essential Guide for Getting Pregnant.
-This ebook is one of the easiest and up to date resources for getting the information and tips you need to get pregnant quicker and easier.
+If you are trying to get pregnant, you may want to download a free copy of the Essential Guide for Getting Pregnant.
+This ebook has information and tips for getting pregnant quicker and easier.

 Don’t women ovulate on the 14th day after their period starts?

-Unfortunately this is a myth that many still hold on to, including healthcare professionals.
-The day of ovulation differs from woman to woman and can even be different from month to month.
-The “14th day” thinking appears to come from either taking the average of when all women ovulate or from someone just dividing the 28 day cycle in half.
-However this myth got started, it is not an accurate way to calculate ovulation, because many women do NOT ovulate on the 14th day of their cycle.
+Unfortunately this is a myth that many, including healthcare professionals, still believe.
+The “14th day” thinking appears to come from either taking the average of when all women ovulate or from just dividing the 28 day cycle in half.
+This is not an accurate way to calculate ovulation because many women do NOT ovulate on the 14th day of their cycle.

 During my ovulation time, how many days am I really fertile?

-During the time of ovulation, an egg is available to be fertilized for only about 12-24 hours.
-But since sperm can live in the body for 3-5 days and then the egg is available for one day, your most fertile time is considered to be about 5-7 days.
+During your window of ovulation, an egg is only available to be fertilized for about 12-24 hours.
+But since sperm can live in the body for 3-5 days after sex, and the egg is available for one day, your most fertile time is considered to be about 5-7 days.